-Arrival
+7) Arrival

-After you sign your performance agreement, you must arrive in B.C. with your valid work permit within 12 months from the date of your Letter of Confirmation.
+After you sign your Performance Agreement, you must arrive in B.C. with your valid work permit within 365 days (12 months) from the date of your letter of confirmation.

-If you do not arrive in B.C. within the 12-month period from the date of your Letter of Confirmation, your file will be closed.
+If you do not arrive in B.C. within the 365-day period from the date of your letter of confirmation, your file will be closed.

-Within two months of arriving in B.C. with your valid work permit, you must submit an Arrival Report to the BC PNP.
-The Arrival Report provides basic information about your updated contact information, your work permit, and whether you transferred the requisite funds into a financial institution in B.C.
+Within 60 days of arriving in B.C. with your valid work permit, you must submit an arrival report to the BC PNP.
+The arrival report provides basic information about your updated contact information in B.C., your work permit, and whether you transferred the requisite funds into a financial institution in B.C.
+Your arrival report must be submitted through your BCPNP Online dashboard.

-Building your Business in B.C.
+8) Building your Business in B.C.

-Once you arrive in B.C. with your valid work permit, you will have up to 20 months to implement your business plan, actively manage your business, and satisfy the performance expectations of your signed performance agreement.
+Once you arrive in B.C. with your valid work permit, you will have up to 610 days (approximately 20 months) to implement your business plan, actively manage your business, and satisfy the performance expectations of your signed Performance Agreement.